rHermes/adventofcode/README.md

 I actually managed to place on the leaderboard here for part one!
 Number 49!
 I got a bit slow on the second part, so I ended up getting 107 rank there.

+#### 8

+This was a good task and in the solutions thread there are some really interesting solutions!

+You can do masking and frequency analysis.
+It's important to mention that we know that we have one of each digit on each line, this allows us to make many assumptions.

 ### 2020

 The first year I placed, just on a single task, and also the first year I had